MatNLP/HiCLRE/README.md

     --batch_size 24
 ```
 #### Acknowledgements
-Thank [OpenNRE](https://github.com/thunlp/OpenNRE) for the help of code and datasets.
+Thank [OpenNRE](https://github.com/thunlp/OpenNRE) for the help of partial codes and datasets.